 ASP.NET State Service

-Change the Startup Type to Automatic, and press Apply.
-Then press Start.
+- Change the Startup Type to Automatic, then click Apply.
+Then click Start.

 If your state server is on a network, make sure you have allowed inbound connections to the state service on a port.